BDC Hamburger Icon

 • What price allows me to generate a reasonable profit?

-Your goal is to get an accurate look at what your profit, net cash flow and finances will be.
+Your goal is to get an accurate look at your profit, net cash flow and finances.

-Here are three times when you should consider performing a break-even analysis.
+Here are three times you should consider performing a break-even analysis.

-Stephens suggests using a break-even analysis to get a reality check on how long it will take any planned investments or changes in your business to become profitable.
+Stephens suggested using a break-even analysis to assess how long it will take for any planned investments or changes in your business to become profitable.

 “These investments might be a new product or location,” Stephens said.
 “I’ve done break-even calculations many times for modeling the minimum sales needed to cover the costs of a new location.”